VictorHuugoo/VictorHuugoo/README.md

 <h1 align="center"> Hi, my name is Victor Hugo :ringed_planet: </h1>

 ## Future Developer and Programmer

-- :stars: I am looking to carry out my projects, both personal and professional.
+- :heart: I am looking to carry out my projects, both personal and professional.

 - :palm_tree: I am currently studying Python and Microsoft Power BI for Business Intelligence and Data Science.

-- :books: I finished high school as a Professional Technician in IT for the Internet, starting my degree in Computer Science.
+- :stars: I finished high school as a Professional Technician in IT for the Internet, starting my degree in Computer Science.

 - :earth_americas: I live in Catiguá-SP